giantswarm/swarm-inception/README.md

 #### Fork the Repo
 Start by heading over to [the swarm-flask-hello repo](https://github.com/giantswarm/swarm-flask-hello) and **fork it** into your Github account.
 Make sure you leave the repository public!

 There are detailed [instructions](https://github.com/giantswarm/swarm-flask-helloworld/blob/master/README.md#flask-helloworld) on the repository's `README.md` file you may follow.
-The basics are covered here for review.
+The basics are covered here for review, and require you have cloned your own fork of repo locally.

-Start by verifying you have built and checked in the `swarm-api.json` file for the `swarm-flask-hello` repo:
+Verify you have built and checked in the `swarm-api.json` file for the `swarm-flask-hello` repo as directed in the [instructions](https://github.com/giantswarm/swarm-flask-helloworld/blob/master/README.md#flask-helloworld):

 ```
-$ cd swarm-flask-hello # ensure this is your forked copy
+$ cd swarm-flask-hello
 $ make config
 rm -f swarm-api.json swarm.json
 ##########################################################